monocodes/snippets/git/git.md

 git commit -m "Commentary"
 ```

-commit with message and add all modified files in the repository to the current commit
+commit with message and add automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.

 ```bash
 git commit -am "Commentary"